Март 2015 г. |

 The host plant was the red aconite (Aconitum rubicundum).
 The various aconite taxa (Aconitumspp.), also known as devil's helmet, wolfsbane, etc., are strongly poisonous for insects because of the high alkaloid content.
 There are only 18 Lepidoptera species listed as aconite feeders.

 The red aconite is a close relative or even subspecies of the northern aconite (Aconitum lycoctonum), which is widespread across Eurasia, but has scattered distribution in Fennoscandia.
 The majority of moth localities are situated within the distribution range of the northern aconite and other related taxa, which are diverse and widespread in the Eastern Palearctic.
+However, only two of the six westernmost Borearctia menetriesii localities in Finland are in accordance with sporadic records of the northern aconite.

 Our record confirms that the Menetries's tiger moth is a polyphagous species like most other boreal Arctiinae.
 In contrast, aconite species might play an important role for this species as suitable source of alkaloids, which could be necessary for the protection of overwintering larvae against fungal and bacterial diseases.